How To Prepare for Student Loan Payments

 As a last resort, contact your loan servicer to ask for short-term relief.

 If you’ve applied for an IDR plan but you still can’t afford your payment, you can request to temporarily pause or lower your payments through short-term relief (deferment or forbearance).
-Before you make a request, use Loan Simulator to learn how this short-term relief affects your loans and loan payments.
-Then contact your loan servicer to request a deferment or forbearance.
+If this option makes sense for you, you should contact your loan servicer to request a deferment or forbearance.

-Remember, a normal deferment or forbearance is different from the previous COVID-19 emergency payment pause with 0% interest.
-Interest can still accrue (add up) during deferment or forbearance.
-Deferment and forbearance can also affect loan forgiveness options, such as Public Service Loan Forgiveness or IDR plan forgiveness.
+Interest can still accrue (add up) during periods of deferment or forbearance.
+Deferment and forbearance can also affect loan discharge options, such as Public Service Loan Forgiveness or IDR plan discharge.

 6